-Cyrille Naffah, senior associate at the Saudi office of Bin Shabib & Associates, reports on a Saudi Arabian resolution to establish a new commercial arbitration centre in Riyadh that will oversee the activities of all arbitration providers in the kingdom and their compliance with its new arbitration law.
+Cyrille Naffah, senior associate at the Saudi office of BSA Ahmad Bin Hezeem & Associates LLP, reports on a Saudi Arabian resolution to establish a new commercial arbitration centre in Riyadh that will oversee the activities of all arbitration providers in the kingdom and their compliance with its new arbitration law.

 In line with its efforts to modernise and align commercial arbitration with international best practice, and following the enactment of a new arbitration law in July 2012, the Saudi Arabian cabinet has adopted a resolution providing for the establishment of a commercial arbitration centre in the country’s capital, Riyadh.